Strophox/tetro-tui/README.md

 > </details>

-### *Programmers / Terminal enthusiasts:* Can you tell me more about the programming behind this terminal game?
+### *Programmers / Terminal enthusiasts:* Can you provide some insight into the programming of this terminal game?

 > <details>
 > <summary>
 > This project handles a handful of aspects to try and provide excellent user experience for a classic game.
-Things that find themselves in the scope of this project are:
+It also aims to maintain a decently high quality in code.
+The scope of this project consists of:
 > </summary>
 >
 > - A **fully-featured [Tetromino game engine/backend](<https://github.com/Strophox/falling-tetromino-engine>)** featuring: